gabanox/aws-eks/README.md

 Create an EKS environmet for testing and development

+This repository contains the instructions to deploy a simple Kubernetes environment on EKS.
+The resources that will created are:

+- Cloud9 IDE
+- IAM instance profile, IAM role and an IAM policy
+- 2 worker nodes EKS cluster

 1. First add as an environment variable the EKS environment name you would like to use (e.g. env1).
 Replace with your desired EKS environment name.

     ```sh